section-engineering-education/engineering-education/content/articles/searching-and-sorting-techniques/index.md

 These techniques are divided into categories depending on the search operation they undertake, for example:

 #### 1. Linear search
 The linear search method is a pretty simple search method.
 A sequential search is performed on all things one by one in this sort of search.

 Every item is verified, and if a match is discovered, that item is returned; if not, the search continues until the data collection is complete.

 ##### Algorithm
-step 1: Determine the size of the data set.
+Step 1: Determine the size of the data set.

-step 2: Set the counter to zero.
+Step 2: Set the counter to zero.

-step 3: Examine the value in the counter position of the list.
+Step 3: Examine the value in the counter position of the list.

-step 4: Examine to see if the value at that place corresponds to the value you're searching for.
+Step 4: Examine to see if the value at that place corresponds to the value you're searching for.

-step 5: If it matches, the value has been discovered.
+Step 5: If it matches, the value has been discovered.
 Send a message to bring the search to a close.

-step 6: If not, go return to step 3 and increase the counter by one until there are no more things to search for.
+Step 6: If not, go return to step 3 and increase the counter by one until there are no more things to search for.

-step 7: Send a message if all the objects have been searched, and no match has been found.
+Step 7: Send a message if all the objects have been searched, and no match has been found.

 #### 2. Binary search
 To search a sorted array, divide the search interval in half regularly.
 Begin by creating an interval that spans the whole array.

 If the search key's value is less than the item in the interval's midpoint, the interval should be narrowed to the bottom half.
 Otherwise, limit it to the upper half of the page.
 Check the value until it is discovered or the interval is empty.

 ##### Algorithm
 The procedures for implementing binary search are:
 Step 1: Ask the user for the search element.

 Step 2: In the sorted list, locate the center element.